svanderburg/libnixxml/README.md

 general purpose application.
 It can also easily be converted back into a Nix representation.

-In addition to generate NixXML data, this package provides functionality to conveniently parse that XML data to construct a domain model and to print XML and Nix representations of an application domain model.
+In addition to generating `NixXML` data, this package provides functionality to conveniently parse `NixXML` data to construct a domain model and to print XML and Nix representations of an application domain model.

 Overview